Villageslayer/Spotdl-Auto-Update-and-Download-UI-/readme.md

     The Script has an integrated Setup on First launch select option 2 and you will be granted with a popup to choose the directory that contains your 2 .txt files.
     The chosen Directory will be saved in Dir.txt on your Desktop To change it simply edit the Dir.txt file with the new path or just run the Setup again.

+Settings

+    Option 3 brings up the settings Menu here you can set the amount of threads to search and download

 2. Usage

 3. Troubleshooting
 4. Limitations